 - The New Testament’s genesis, effects and reception in its first two centuries may offer certain privileged windows of access – both to how the first audiences heard the texts and to the range, excitingly diverse and yet bounded, of what they believed them to mean.

-Students often find only limited scope for worthwhile research questions on the New Testament texts along well-trodden paths of critical history or even critical theory.
-But all three of the above areas are in our experience rich and redolent with opportunities for fresh contributions to knowledge.
+Students often find only limited scope for exciting research questions on the New Testament texts along overcrowded paths of scholarship along conventional lines of critical history or indeed critical theory.
+But all three of the above areas remain in our experience rich and redolent with opportunities for fresh contributions to knowledge.

 Please feel free to enter into correspondence about your initial draft with a possible Oxford supervisor, before finalizing a revised proposal with your application.